claresudbery/clare-wiki-ably/pages/coding/infra/cmd/ssh-access.md

 ---
 ## Setting up ssh keys on your machine

-- Everything you need is [here on the Git page](/pages/coding/tools/Git#use-ssh-to-access-repos-instead-of-https).
+- Everything you need is [here on my Git page](/pages/coding/tools/Git#use-ssh-to-access-repos-instead-of-https).

 ## SSH Access to Servers (Mac and Windows)